bethsherm/alexa-cookbook/labs/HelloWorld/README.md

  * The previous session.attributes is loaded again when the user starts the skill again.
  * The first 25GB of data stored in DynamoDB is always free.

+#### Lab Demo
+Test the full lifecycle of your skill to verify your name is remembered.

+1. Launch your skill or begin testing in the Skill Test page.
+1. Say "my name is sam"
+1. Say "stop"
+ + Your session has now ended and the "name" attribute should be stored in the DynamoDB table.
+This is equivalent of an Echo user allowing the session to end and waiting for some time.
+1. Begin testing the skill again.
+Say "help"
+ + You should hear "here is the help for you, sam"

 ## Lab 9 (optional)